 The gravel island is austere and a bit foreboding, but full of interest.
 We’ll be looking for old polar bear tracks and if conditions permit, even walking on the sea-ice!
 At days end we can build a bonfire from driftwood and watch the midnight sun.

 Awake this morning at the northern edge of the continent.
 Weather permitting, we get a quick flight to the Inupiat Village of Kaktovik and then a longer flight back south across the Brooks Range, the Arctic Circle, and the Yukon River to Fairbanks arriving late in the day.
-Time to change your socks!
+Time to take a shower!